 For example, create an expectation that you will post a featured listing every Friday under the hashtag #featurefriday.
 Then be consistent with exceptional weekly posts under that hashtag.

-Pick Your Pics
+3. Pick your Pics

 Your photos should be professionally taken and pop off the screen.
 Unique views, aerial (drone) photography and warmly lit interior photography all play well online.
-Facebook allows you to post multiple pictures in the same post.
-Instagram and Twitter do not, so it’s always good to identify the most compelling photo of a property before your social media campaign.

 Also consider your listing’s compatibility with Pinterest.
 Making your listing “pin” ready is a simple step to give you access to Pinterest’s 150 million users.
 Pinnable images are typically vertical rectangles with a written message and your branding surrounding a photograph.